timecapsulellc/clubroyale-/docs/STORE_LISTING.md

 **📧 SUPPORT**

 Questions?
-Contact us at: support@taasclub.app
+Contact us at: support@clubroyale.app

 ━━━━━━━━━━━━━━━━━━━━

-Download TaasClub FREE and play with friends! 🎴
+Download ClubRoyale FREE and play with friends! 🎴

 ---